chuyskywalker/easy-web-video-encode/readme.md

 </video>
 ```

-## Customization
+## Caveats

-I really only made this for my specific purposes; and it lacks a lot that something like
+I really only made this for my specific purposes, so there are some caveats.
+The script:

+ * won't produce nearly as many options as something like Youtube/Vimeo/etc can deliver
-Youtube/Vimeo/etc can deliver.
-There are only two formats it outputs.
-There is no flash
+ * only outputs two formats (mp4/webm)
+ * there is no flash fallback player
+ * doesn't support multiple resolutions; hard coded to 720p at a relatively high bitrate
-fallback player.
-I don't support multiple resolutions.
-There's no concept of an overlay
-JS library to spruce up the whole affair.
-It's pretty basic, but it's a solid, working
+ * has no concept of an overlay JS library to spruce up the whole affair

-starting point.
+Overall, if your userbase is limited and you can get away with it, this is basic enough
+to work for you.